mcmatan/EasyList/README.md

 ## Why EasyList?

-EasyList is a UITableView subclass, that will help you create type-safe lists, with less code, and easier to read and maintain.
+EasyList is a UITableView subclass, that will help you create type-safe lists, with less code, easier to read and maintain.

 As you probably know, using UITableView forces you to implement delegate pattern, switch statements (In case of different cell types) force casting (UITableViewCell to your custom cell type), and redundant code as 'cellIdentifier'.